Intersection98/ComfyUI_MX_post_processing-nodes/README.md

 #  ComfyUI-MX-post-processing-nodes

-A collection of post processing nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI), dds image post-processing adjustment capabilities to the ComfyUI.
+A collection of post processing nodes for [ComfyUI](https://github.com/comfyanonymous/ComfyUI),which adds image post-processing adjustment capabilities to the ComfyUI.

 ## Example Image and Workflow